 The recipient of the trophy is responsible for engraving their name and date on the plaque and for delivering the trophy to the next convention for the Awards Ceremony.

-Also there may be available a BCI or WBFF award which would go the best overall Suiseki out of either class.
+Also there may be available a BCI or WBFF award which would go to the best overall Suiseki out of either class.

 Application